-TART Trails’ dedicated grooming team provides great winter time conditions on the Vasa Pathway and Leelanau Trail for skate and classic cross-country skiing; providing you with the ultimate cross-country skiing conditions on both sides of the bay.
+TART Trails’ dedicated grooming team provides great winter time conditions on the Vasa Pathway and Leelanau Trail; providing you with the ultimate winter trail conditions on both sides of the bay.

 Grooming is primarily supported by the Grooming Badge program, in which users donate $100 for the Vasa Pathway and Leelanau Trail, $100 for the Winter Sports Singletrack or $165 for both to help provide world-class trail conditions.
-Grooming Badge supporters receive the emailed grooming reports and a high-vis zipper pull to show their support while out on the trail.
+Grooming Badge supporters receive emailed grooming reports and a high-vis zipper pull to show their support while out on the trails.

 Additional Grooming Info:

 - The Vasa Pathway is groomed regularly by TART Trails and includes a skate lane and two classic tracks when possible providing 3k, 5k, 10k & 25k trail loops that feature rolling hills and a few challenging climbs.

 - Grooming reports are emailed to badge holders.
 They are also made available within 24 hours via the grooming reports link.

-- In case of emergency on the trail, dial 911.
+- In case of an emergency on the trail, dial 911.
 If you encounter a personal safety incident or trail maintenance issue of a non-urgent nature, please complete our online Trail Incident Reporting Form.
-We read and respond as appropriate to all reports, but will only follow-up with you if needed
+We read and respond as appropriate to all reports, but will only follow-up with you if needed.

 - The grooming crew has a variety of equipment to use depending on the type and amount of snow, ambient air temperature, etc. Learn more about the grooming equipment here.

 - There is yearly fluctuation due to weather, fuel costs, insurance, equipment and maintenance issues, and other factors, but we budget approximately $40,000 annually for grooming the Vasa Pathway and Leelanau Trail.
 The Michigan DNR provides some expense reimbursement for grooming on the Vasa Pathway, but more than 75% of funding comes from badge donors.
 Click here for the 2012-2013 Grooming Income and Expenses Summary.

-- Each year, funding dependent, we set aside funds in a Snowy Day Fund, which is restricted for the purchase of grooming equipment.
+- Each year, funding dependent, we set aside funds in a Snowy Day Fund, which is restricted for the purchase or major repair of grooming equipment.

 - Grooming badge donations are 100% tax deductible.